datawowio/datawow-ruby/README/moderation_docs.md

 Datawow.moderation.create(params)
 ```

-Data could be text or image or else according to your project's input type
+`data` could be text or image's url depends on your project's input type

 #### params